lukemorton/uniform/README.md

 Uniform is best used in compiled CoffeeScript browser scripts.
-Since Uniform is a CoffeeScript class it is easiest to extend and use Uniform if your front end code is also CoffeeScript.
+Since Uniform is a CoffeeScript class it is easiest to extend and use it if your front end code is also CoffeeScript.

 Use it how you like though.

 ## Features

  - Can build it's own element using a template
- - Can hook onto existing elements in the DOM
+ - Can hook onto existing elements in the DOM instead of using a previously defined template
- - Can delegate events of child elements or directly attach events to itself
+ - Can delegate events of child elements and directly attach events to itself
  - Can cache jQuery objects so that you don't have to
  - Can be used with AMD or simply included in your HTML